pingcap/tidb-operator/en/backup-to-gcs.md

 The backup method described in this document is implemented using CustomResourceDefinition (CRD) in TiDB Operator v1.1 or later versions.
 For the backup method implemented using Helm Charts, refer to [Back up and Restore TiDB Cluster Data Using Helm Charts](backup-and-restore-using-helm-charts.md).

+## Required database account privileges

+* The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the backup, the `Backup` CR needs a database account with these privileges to adjust the GC time.
+* SELECT
+* RELOAD
+* LOCK TABLES
+* REPLICATION CLIENT

 ## Ad-hoc full backup to GCS

 Ad-hoc full backup describes a backup operation by creating a `Backup` custom resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry and you need to handle this error manually.